moonchildgv/BackupFile-SSD/README.md

 # BackupFile-SSD

 **For managing my backups i use these two automatic scripts to keep them on an external SSD.
-The first allows me to create a folder inside the SSD named with the date of the current day and the second allows me to clean the oldest backup.**
+The first allows you, once the external SSD is connected, not to have to mount and umont every time you need to make a backup but it does it automatically, it creates a folder inside the SSD named with the date of the current day and copy everything you want into it.
+The second allows you to clean the oldest backup.**

 to use the first script you need to perform some preliminary steps: